AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

    Ada 2012

-* `use` clauses are not evil but can be abused
+* :ada:`use` clauses are not evil but can be abused

    - Can make it difficult for others to understand code

-* `use all type` clauses are more likely in practice than `use type` clauses
+* :ada:`use all type` clauses are more likely in practice than :ada:`use type` clauses

    - Only available in Ada 2012 and later

-* `Renames` allow us to alias entities to make code easier to read
+* :ada:`Renames` allow us to alias entities to make code easier to read

    - Subprogram renaming has many other uses, such as adding / removing default parameter values